Bachelor of Science (Honours) in Aviation Operations and Systems

 An Associate Degree or Higher Diploma in a relevant discipline or equivalent qualifications.

-In addition to academic results, the potential for and interest of applicants in the programme, their language and communication skills, and their learning attitude, will be considered.
+In addition to academic results, applicants' potential for and interest in the programme, language and communication skills and learning attitude will be considered.
 Shortlisted candidates will be invited to attend selection interviews.